 - Reception to Year 9: eight classes of 24 students

 - Years 10 & 11: eight tutor groups of 24 students.
-Subject classes are a maximum of 20 students
+Class size of 20 students in option subjects, and 24 students in set subjects

 - Years 12 & 13: 12 tutor groups of 15 students.
 Subject classes are a maximum of 15 students, but may run for as few as five students.